|Event Location:||Kananaskis Country|

 Ref: GemTrek's Kananaskis Lakes map.

-will drive on the Smith Dorrien Road which
+Note: For those willing to drive, we will have to drive on the Smith Dorrien Road which is gravel.

 |How to Get There:|

 |Event Directions:||Take Hwy 1 west out of town.
 Go south on Hwy 40 for approx 56km.
 Turn right onto the Kananaskis Lakes Trail, and then just a short way down the road, turn right again onto the Smith-Dorrien / Spray Road (gravel road).
 Park at the Burstall Pass Trailhead.|

 |Carpool Location:||Log in for location|